Children's Medical Safety Research Institute: History

 The group was founded by Claire Dwoskin and funded by her and her husband Albert via their Dwoskin Family Foundation.
 It was wound up in 2018 citing the Dwoskins' divorce.
 Albert Dwoskin repudiated the group's activities, saying: "After seeing a great deal of evidence, I have concluded that concerns about the safety of vaccination are unfounded [...]
 The best way to protect children is to make sure they have all their vaccinations as recommended by scientists, doctors and other healthcare professionals."

-Exley initially declared no conflict of interest despite being funded by CSMRI, but a formal correction was issued in November 2019.
+Exley initially declared no conflict of interest despite being funded by CMSRI, but a formal correction was issued in November 2019.
 Following the winding up of CSMRI, Exley also lost funding from the UK's research councils, and was blocked from raising funds via GoFundMe citing a policy against use of the platform for anti-vaccination activism.

-Controversial Israeli immunologist Yehuda Shoenfeld, originator of the disproven Autoimmune/inflammatory syndrome induced by adjuvants hypothesis, served on the scientific review board.
+Controversial Israeli immunologist Yehuda Shoenfeld, originator of the disproven Autoimmune/inflammatory syndrome induced by adjuvants hypothesis, served on the group's scientific review board.